sodabubblewine/sodabubblewine.github.io/README.md

 Returning now to the law at hand in Quine's words.
 The consistency of the Boolean term schema of the law guarentees that there is some object of some universe under some interpretation that it is true of.
-What the law says is something more than what consistency directly implies: pick an object in any universe whatso ever and there is an intrepretation that makes that consistent Boolean term schema true of that object in that universe.
+What the law says is something more than what consistency directly implies: pick an object in any universe whatsoever and there is an intrepretation that makes that consistent Boolean term schema true of that object in that universe.
 Quine's argument is short and simple in ways that are not accessible directly by my methods:

 > For, being consistent, the schema resolves to the true under some substitution of the true and the false for the term letters.
 We have merely to interpret each term letter as true or false of the given object according as its substitute was the true or the false. [pg.
 115]